 You have the right to protest a refund denial (Notice of Refund Change).
 The process for protesting a refund denial is identical to the process for protesting an assessment.
-You must submit a protest stating your disagreement with the refund denial to the Tax Commissioner within 30 days of the Notice of Refund Change.
+You must submit a protest stating your disagreement with the refund denial to the Office of State Tax Commissioner within 30 days of the Notice of Refund Change.